The 1868 Report into Prison Discipline

 The witnesses examined were, Mr. A.E.
 Halloran, Sheriff of Queensland; Mr. L.A.
 Bernays, Visiting Justice of Brisbane Gaol; Mr. Sneyd, Governor of Brisbane Gaol; Mr. J. McDonald, Superintendent of the Penal Establishment at St. Helena; Mr. Thornton, Visiting Justice at St. Helena; Dr. Hobbs, Visiting Surgeon; Dr. Bell, Visiting Surgeon to Brisbane Gaol; Captain Hill, ex-Governor of the Middlesex House of Detention; Mr. C. Tiffin, Colonial Architect; and Mr. W. Murphy, Governor of the Toowoomba Gaol.

-Gallery: Plans of Queensland prisons from the 1868 report (click to enlarge images)
+Gallery: Plans of Queensland prisons from the 1868 report.

 Plan of Petrie Terrace Gaol from the 1869 Report into Prison Discipline (BRGHS)